DreamworldSolutions/firestore-redux/wiki/user-reference-guide.md

 - `store (Object)` Redux Store.
 It is mandatory.
 - `firebaseApp (Object)` Firebase app.
 It is optional.
-- `waitTillReadSucceedConfig` Configurations for waiting query.
+- `readPollingConfig` Configurations for waiting query.
 This is ignored when `waitTillSucceed` query criteria is not `true`.
 Default is `{ timeout: 30000, maxAttempts: 30 }`.

 ##### returns